siherrmann/queuer/README.md

 func NewQueuerWithoutWorker() *Queuer
 ```

-This function only initializes the database connection.
+This function only initializes the database connection and job listeners.
 It omits the worker component, making it suitable for services that might, for example, serve job status endpoints or solely add jobs to the queue, without consuming computational resources for job execution.
 Similar to `NewQueuer`, any initialization errors will result in a panic and program exit.
 It returns a pointer to the newly created `Queuer` instance.

 ---